Triphala Side Effects and Precautions

-While this is often a blanket statement used with pretty much every type of supplement or herb, Ayurvedic practitioners and texts advise specifically against taking it during pregnancy so it’s very important.
+While this is often a blanket statement used with a wide variety of herbs, Ayurvedic practitioners and texts advise specifically against taking it during pregnancy so it’s very important.

 It is said to have a ‘downward flowing’ energy that may increase the risk of miscarriage.
 It is also not recommended during breast feeding.

 Ayurvedic amla, one of the three ingredients in triphala, is often recommended for pregnant women and lactating mothers in India.

-So if you’d still like to keep your antioxidant intake high whilst pregnant, switching to powdered amla instead of triphala would be a possible solution.
+So if you’d still like to keep your antioxidant intake high whilst pregnant, switching to amla powder instead would be a possible solution.

-Interestingly, amla is also believed to enhances fertility in both men and women by balancing the Apana Vata.
+Amla is also believed to enhances fertility in both men and women by balancing the Apana Vata.
 It is noted as being beneficial for overall reproductive health and supporting healthy conception.
-Much more on the health benefits of amla here.

 Digestive Side Effects of Triphala Churna

 See if this amount is better tolerated the next morning before continuing.
 From that point on it is best to only increase the dosage slowly and in small amounts, perhaps just 1 gram at a time, while monitoring the effects you’re getting from it daily.